-Nor did the Buddha mean be self-sufficient in the way of some of my ancestors.
-Among the early white settlers of New York, these people prized independence on every level, feeding and sheltering and ruling themselves, beholden to no one.
-The Buddha (along with all wise people) understood that we are all part of a greater whole, and that each of us owe thanks in every direction, inside and outside, up and down, north, south, east, and west, the way Native people give thanks.
+Be your own living proof.
+See that this is the nature of life.
+See that the truth of suffering does not separate you from others.
+It unites you.
+The Buddha didn’t mean be totally self-sufficient, proudly independence above all, beholden to no one.
+The Buddha (along with all wise beings) understood that our freedom and our power comes as we come to realize that we are part of a greater whole, and that we owe thanks in every direction for this life of ours, inside and outside, up and down, north, south, east, and west, the way Native people give thanks.

-By being an island the Buddha meant be grounded, dare to touch the earth of your own living experience in the present moment, not grasping for something beyond, ideas implanted in us by others and other habits and thing that take us away. from our own experience.
-The practice of meditation allows us to settle down, inhabiting our own human experience without judgment or fear.
-As we learn to relax, we travel from the surface to the depths, from thinking and emotional reactions to deeper human feelings and insights.
-We might feel, for example, how good it is to be alive and breathing this morning, sipping good coffee, listening to bird song, feeling cool air through an open window.
-Last night was despair, and yet here we are, born anew.
+By being an island the Buddha meant be grounded, dare to touch the earth of your own living experience in the present moment, not grasping for ideas from outside, from “experts,” but by being willing to experience the living truth.
+The practice of meditation allows us to settle down and open up.
+As we learn to relax, we travel from the surface to the depths of our human experience We might feel, for example, how good it is to be alive, and how mysterious.
+Last night was despair, perhaps, and yet here we are, supported by benevolent forces.

-And yet there are moments of remembering where we are and who we are, that we are living beings, under a sun that brings warmth and light, part of a vast and mysterious whole.
-In those moments we see that attention itself is an extraordinary gift and a means of transformation and freedom.
-We remember that just stopping in the midst of the rushing stream of life and bringing attention to our experience is a way to be grounded in the midst of it all.
-We can be islands and refuges
+Being an island means remembering where we are and who we are, that we are living beings on a living earth, under a sun, part of a vast and mysterious web of life.
+In such moments we see that attention itself is an extraordinary gift and a means of transformation and freedom.